Vaccination

 1. Often you receive a safe and harmless (‘attenuated’) live version of the original pathogen, which still causes a mild infection (and which in many cases you won’t even notice).

 2. Other vaccines just contain bits and pieces from the pathogen, which won’t cause a live infection but the immune system will still mount a protective immune response against them.
-This can use mashed-up inactivated bactera or viruses, purified components such as viral proteins, or a molecule called mRNA.
+This can use mashed-up inactivated bacteria or viruses, purified components such as viral proteins, or a molecule called mRNA.

 In most vaccines, the protection against infection is achieved by the production of specific antibodies against the pathogen and the generation of memory T-cells and B-cells.
 This memory can persist for many years, sometimes even for life!
 In other cases, your immune system may need a ‘booster’ as a reminder of what the pathogen looks like.